Proxxx23/bi-task/README.md

 Application will run on [https://localhost:3000](localhost:3000)

 ## Tests
 Tests use `testServer.ts`.
-NODE_ENV env variable is set to a value different than `"production"` there.
-It means tests will operate on a test tables.
+NODE_ENV env variable is set to a `"test"` value there.
+It means tests will operate on a test database.

 To run tests: `npm run test`.
 First, you must migrate dabatases!

 ## Troubleshooting
 There may be a problem with running migrations.
-Please ensure two databases in `./db` directory were created after `npm run migrate` command was run.
+Please ensure two databases in `db` directory were created after `npm run migrate` command was run.
+If not, remove everything from `db` directory and run `npm run migrate` command one more time.

 ## Endpoints